dhrubasattwata/R--Projects/README.md

-# R--Projects
+# R-Projects
-Personal Projects using R
+Projects: Sentiment Analysis, Movie Recommendation

 ## Project 1: Sentiment Analysis
 Using rtweet package and finding the sentiment of people tweeting in English about the conversion of Hagia Sophia in July 2020.